samboy/MaraDNS/deadwood-github/tools/coLunacyDNS/README.md

 # Global settings

-coLunacyDNS Lua scripts have two special global variables which are read to adjust some setting in coLunacyDNS:
+coLunacyDNS Lua scripts have two special global variables which are read to adjust settings in coLunacyDNS:

 * `bindIp`: This is the IPv4 IP that coLunacyDNS will use as a DNS server.
   If this is not set, then coLunacyDNS will bind to the IP `0.0.0.0`